MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-04.md

 If you don't see the sample app, try the following steps.

-* With container deployment and App Service, always check the **Deployment Center** / **Logs** page.
+* With container deployment and App Service, always check the **Deployment Center** / **Logs** page in the Azure portal.
 Confirm that the container was pulled and is running.
 The initial pull and running of the container can take a few moments.
 * Try to restart the App Service and see if that resolves your issue.
 * If there are programming errors, those errors will show up in the application logs.
-In the App Server, select **Diagnose and solve problems**/**Application logs**.
-This can happen if you modified the sample app code and introduced an error.
+On the Azure portal page for the App Service, select **Diagnose and solve problems**/**Application logs**.
-* Since the sample app relies on a connection to MongoDB, confirm you have the application settings with the correct connection info.
+* The sample app relies on a connection to MongoDB.
+Confirm that the App Service has application settings with the correct connection info.
 * Confirm that managed identity is enabled for the App Service and is used in the Deployment Center.
-Go to the App Service **Deployment Center** resource and confirm that **Authentication** is set to **Managed Identity**.
+On the Azure portal page for the App Service, go to the App Service **Deployment Center** resource and confirm that **Authentication** is set to **Managed Identity**.
 * Check that the webhook is defined in the Azure Container Registry.
 The webhook enables the App Service to pull the container image.
 In particular, check that Service URI ends with "/api/registry/webhook".
 * [Different Azure Container Registry skus](/azure/container-registry/container-registry-skus) have different features, including number of webhooks.
-If you're reusing an existing registry you could see the message: "Quota exceeded for resource type webhooks for the registry SKU Basic.
+If you're reusing an existing registry, you could see the message: "Quota exceeded for resource type webhooks for the registry SKU Basic.
 Learn more about different SKU quotas and upgrade process: https://aka.ms/acr/tiers".
 If you see this message, use a new registry, or reduce the number of [registry webhooks](/azure/container-registry/container-registry-webhook) in use.

 ## Next step